'}}

 In the year 1835, she established the "Sisters of Our Lady of Charity of the Good Shepherd".
 This congregation was specially dedicated to rehabilitating wayward girls and women.
 She believed in the dignity and worth of every individual, establishing Houses of the Good Shepherd around the world where 'penitent' women could live and work.

-See also Robert Southwell
+See also Philetus

 Mary Euphrasia Pelletier was known for her unwavering courage and faith.
 Despite facing numerous challenges, including spiritual trials, wars, political turmoil, and criticism from both within and outside the Church, she remained steadfast in her mission.